Jonathanhovland/weather-application/README.md

 ## Features

-You can search any city in the United States using their city name or zip code to get a 5 day forecast with error handling.
+You can search any city in the United States using their city name or zip code to get a 5 day forecast.

 After the search you will get ther following results for each day.
 -Date